 With the advent of easy-to-upload internet video outlets, independent project funding websites and affordable digital cameras, more and more young effects artists are taking up the directing torch themselves, be it for passion or necessity.
 This access is also opening up more opportunities for women, minorities, and those who live far away from Hollywood or who can’t afford college to get into the game.

 While there’s always something to be said to dedicating yourself to one discipline, there’s an inherent magic in passionate, creative people stretching their abilities to new fields.
-To succeed as an effects artist, you need to juggle your creative drive and imagination with time and budget realities, and the fact that the director or studio may hate or pervert what you created.
+To succeed as an effects artist, you need to juggle your creative drive and imagination with time and budget realities, and the fact that the higher-ups may hate or pervert what you created: a world directors are all too familiar with.
 If we can get these creative technicians to do more of their own projects, we’re the luckier for it.

 Stephanie Crawford is a co-host of The Screamcast.
 You can find more of her work at House of a Reasonable Amount of Horrors.